 Washington State Home Visiting Services Account

-In SFY 2016, the HSVA combines $11.39 million federal (Maternal, Infant and Early Childhood Home Visiting) funds, $4.45 million state funds, and $1.96 million private funds to support home visiting services.
-Over the last four years, the HVSA has expanded to serve about 2,100 children in 22 of the states 39 counties.
+In FY2016, the HSVA combined $11.39 million federal (Maternal, Infant and Early Childhood Home Visiting) funds, $4.45 million state funds, and $1.96 million private funds to support home visiting services.
+Since the establishment of HSVA, it has grown from funding four grantees serving 120 children to 36 grantees with the capacity to serve 2,000 children statewide.
 These programs represent a range of home visiting approaches that meet the needs of diverse communities.
 HVSA grants have helped programs sustain, expand, or start high-quality and effective home visiting programs in communities where the need is high.
-While most of the accounts funds support direct services to families, the HVSA also supports technical assistance and evaluation to help ensure the highest quality of services.
+While most of the funds support direct services to families, the HVSA also supports technical assistance and evaluation to help ensure the highest quality of services.

-The account is overseen by the states Department of Early Learning and administered by Thrive Washington, a public-private partnership.
-This cooperation “ and proven success in delivering robust funding to communities in an efficient manner “ has helped build broad-based support for maintaining and growing the HVSA.
-Thrive, which raises private funds to match public investment in the account and manages all HVSA awards, has the flexibility to support capacity-building and react nimbly to identified program needs.
+The account is jointly administered by the state’s Department of Children, Youth and Families and Thrive Washington, a public-private partnership.
+This cooperation and proven success in delivering robust funding to communities in an efficient manner has helped build broad-based support for maintaining and growing the HVSA.